 While most of us can spot a rotten tooth or cavity, not everyone is familiar with the signs of gum disease.
-At Kids Healthy Teeth, our pediatric dentist is dedicated to educating her patients about how to detect early signs of gum disease because it can cause serious damage when left untreated.
+At Kids Healthy Teeth, our pediatric dentist in Katy is dedicated to educating her patients about how to detect early signs of gum disease because it can cause serious damage when left untreated.
 Without healthy gums, teeth have no anchor or protection, so it’s very important to take good care of both the teeth and gums.

 Pediatric periodontal disease is a type of gum disease that affects children.
 It can make basic functions like eating and brushing very uncomfortable and even painful.
 Young children may develop periodontal disease if they don’t learn and practice proper brushing and flossing techniques regularly.
 Teens may also be at higher risk of getting periodontal disease because of their hormonal changes in puberty.
 Higher levels of certain hormones can increase blood circulation to the gums, resulting in gum sensitivity.

 Gum disease is usually caused by a buildup of plaque and bacteria around the gums.
 Plaque and bacteria can irritate the gums, causing them to swell, bleed, recede, and deteriorate.
 Dentists typically categorize gum disease by severity.
 Here are the types of gum disease and how to check if your child may have them:

 - Gingivitis: This mild form of gum disease is very common.
 Most people are diagnosed with gingivitis at some point of their life.
 It is characterized by bleeding (often when flossing), inflammation, and redness in the gums.
 Gingivitis is an early stage of periodontal disease that can be easily treated with regular brushing, flossing, and dental checkups.
 Parents should not be too concerned if they notice their children are afflicted with bleeding gums or gingivitis, but they should start taking initiative to treat the gum disease before it gets worse.